 This calculator is for illustrative purposes only.
 The information shown is designed to provide basic information about mortgage financing.
 Please consult with your tax advisor to determine the tax impact of home ownership and interest deductibility for your individual circumstances.

 This credit union is federally insured by the National Credit Union Administration.
-Rates are current as of unless
+Rates are current unless

 otherwise noted and are subject to change.